v0ldemort/AWSMarketplace/raven/byol/README.md

 Raven on EKS accelerates the SQL and ETL translation process from legacy source systems to cloud-native technology.

-Kubernetes manages Raven single-instance solutions and the Raven UI endpoints by default exposed externally using a LoadBalancer Service on a single port 8080 or 8443 - for HTTP and HTTPS interface.
+Kubernetes manages Raven single-instance solutions and the Raven UI endpoints by default exposed externally using a LoadBalancer Service on a single port 8443 - HTTPS interface.

 The sizing and configuration can be customized and managed using ConfigMaps and Helm chart values.yml